UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 ## Repository structure:

 `article_analysis` - Scripts used for data analysis and figure generation for article publication.
-Uses data from output from `cDNA_pipeline`, and `proteomics_pipeline`, Some figures were created using the scripts in `website`
+Uses data from output from `cDNA_pipeline`.
+Some figures were created using the scripts in `website`

 `cDNA_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.

 `proteomics` - Analysis pipeline to validate new transcripts at the protein level using publicly available Mass Spec data.
+Also explains downstream analysis steps and contains custom script used for downstream analysis and figure generation.

 `singularity_containers` - Directory with container definition files and pull commands.
 With the exception of the Fragpipe pipeline (`proteomics_pipeline`) and the Rshiny web app (`website`), all the software used in this GitHub repository is in these singularity containers.